@Theo Thank you for the feedback. I’ve made a few changes based on your testing as well as some of my own over the past couple of days.

 ### Disk Information ###

-NOTE: The TrueNAS API will return N/A for the Pool for the boot device(s) as well as any disk is not a member of a pool.
+NOTE: The TrueNAS API will return N/A for the Pool for the boot device(s) as well as the disk name if the disk is not a member of a pool.

 Field | Value